networknt/light-doc/content/en/tutorial/oauth/client.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-Every client that accesses service(s) must register itself in order to get access token during runtime from OAuth 2.0 provider.
+Every client that accesses service(s) must register itself in order to get the access token during runtime from OAuth 2.0 provider.
 If it happens that the client is an service and some other client is calling it.
-This particular API need to register itself twice.
+This particular API will need to register itself twice.
 One as a client and one as a service.

-The client service provide endpoint to create a new client, update an existing client and delete a client.
+The client service provides an endpoint to create a new client, update an existing client and delete a client.
 Here we have the services accessed by curl command for demo purpose.
 In reality, these APIs will be accessed from light-portal UI.